airladon/FigureOne/tutorials/4 - Animation/README.md

   .position({ target: [0, 0], velocity: 0.3 })
   .start();

-diagram.initialize();
+figure.initialize();
 ```

 ## Explanation

-Each `DiagramElement` can manage its own animation, or another element's animation.
+Each `FigureElement` can manage its own animation, or another element's animation.

 A set of animation steps can be created using a fluid api (builder pattern).
 For instance the below code will animate an element to position (1, 1) over 1s, and then to (0, 0) over the next second.